On average, you make more than 200 decisions about food each day — but you're only aware of a small fraction of them (1).

-A great tip I give clients who have difficulty distinguishing physical from mental hunger is to ask themselves whether they'd readily eat an apple.
+If you have difficulty distinguishing physical from mental hunger, ask yourself whether you would readily eat an apple.

 Remember, real hunger doesn't discriminate between foods.

-Another telltale sign of mental hunger is a "taste" for something specific, such as a BLT sandwich.
+Another telltale sign of mental hunger is wanting something specific, such as a BLT sandwich.
 A craving for a specific food is unlikely to indicate real hunger.

-Bottom Line: Rely on internal cues of hunger, rather than external ones, to decrease the likelihood of eating more than your body needs.
+SUMMARY Rely on internal cues of hunger rather than external ones to decrease the likelihood of eating more than your body needs.

-Thanks to clever marketing, even foods labeled as healthy can push some of us to mindlessly overeat.
+Thanks to clever marketing, even foods labeled as healthy can push some people to mindlessly overeat.

-"Low-fat" labels are a prime example, because foods low in fat are not necessarily low in calories.
-For instance, "low-fat" granola is typically only 10% lower in calories than regular-fat granola.
+"Low-fat" labels are a prime example, as foods low in fat are not necessarily low in calories.
+For instance, low-fat granola typically only has 10% fewer calories than regular-fat granola.

 Nevertheless, study participants given granola labeled as "low-fat" ended up eating 49% more granola than those provided with the normally labeled granola (29).

-What's more, researchers noted that the Subway clients tended to reward themselves for their supposedly healthy meal choice by ordering chips or cookies with their meal (30).
+What's more, researchers noted that the Subway diners tended to reward themselves for their supposedly healthy meal choice by ordering chips or cookies with their meal (30).

 Also, remember to pay attention to the side items you choose.

-Bottom Line: Not all foods labeled as healthy actually are.
-Also, avoid picking less-than-healthy sides to accompany your healthy meal.
+SUMMARY Not all foods labeled as healthy are good for you.
+Focus on ingredients rather than health claims.
+Also, avoid picking unhealthy sides to accompany your healthy meal.

 A study investigated this effect by providing a group of normal-weight college students with four weeks of snacks.
-Some received a normal quantity of snacks, while others received double that quantity.
+Some received a normal quantity of snacks, while others received double the amount.

-Participants who received the double portions ate 81% more calories from snacks per week than those who received the smaller snack portions ().
+Participants who received the doubled amount ate 81% more calories from snacks per week than those who received the normal quantity (

 Avoid falling for this effect by purchasing only what is necessary and trying not to buy snack foods for future events or unexpected visits.